 This is why you have to be sure food is fresh, clean, and well cooked.
 Avoid raw fish and meat.
 But eat as many fruits and vegetables you want!
 It is easy to find local healthy food.
 For example, some tropical places do the most amazing smoothies and grilled vegetables.
 You can also ask recommendations to other tourists or locals, they will be very happy to advise you.

 Prepare your lunch box with your favourite healthy food

-For me the most important and easiest way to keep a healthy diet.
+For me, this is the most important and the easiest way to keep a healthy diet.
 You can prepare your own food for the day.
-You can make an infinite types of sandwiches.
+You can make infinite types of sandwiches, including vegan ones.
 Use fresh products such as grilled aubergines, mushrooms, hummus, guacamole or even peanut butter.
 For variations, you can use Mexican tortillas instead of bread (I know, I’ve mentioned it before, but I love it so much!).
-I assure you won’t be bored by your food!
+I assure you won’t be bored with your food!

 Eating healthy while travelling can be a bit tricky but with enough preparation, it becomes a real pleasure.
 You discover new ingredients and flavours.
 That being said, do not be intransigent with yourself.
 It is OK to try fried fish in the south of Spain or burger in the USA!
 Just make sure it doesn’t happen every day.

 What about you?
 What is your favourite local food?
 How do you keep healthy while on holiday?